Tag: cryptocurrency

 • Autonomous vehicle tolling systems with per-meter billing

 The transition to unlimited TPS blockchains represents a paradigm shift comparable to the move from dial-up to broadband internet.
-While technical hurdles remain, projects like IPI with their Proof of Network architecture and Solana’s Proof of History demonstrate that practical implementations are emerging.
+While technical hurdles remain, projects like IPI with their Scalable Pure Proof of Stake architecture and Solana’s Proof of History demonstrate that practical implementations are emerging.
 As these systems mature, users could experience blockchain applications that are not just comparable to traditional web services, but superior in both performance and economic fairness.

 • How the IPI blockchain works FAQ